bduvenhage/bduvenhage.github.io/_posts/2019-06-22-high-performance-timer.md

   }
 {% endhighlight %}

 I usually init my timer then do the setup of my app and by the time I need to start using the timer enough time has passed to get an accurate estimate of `seconds_per_tick_`.
+The full [source](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/time) with execution timing is available in my [Bits-O-Cpp](https://github.com/bduvenhage/Bits-O-Cpp) GitHub repo.

 ## Multi-Socket Behaviour
 On modern platforms the TSC is synchronised between cores of the same socket and is reset with the processor reset signal.
 The processor reset signal is, similar to the reference clock, synchronised between multiple processor sockets on the same motherboard.
 It is therefore reasonable to assume that the TSC is at least approximately synchronised between sockets.

-The code I've implemented assumes that the TSC is synchronised over sockets, but I don't have enough experience with multi-socket systems to confirm this behaviour.
+The code I've implemented assumes that the TSC is synchronised between sockets, but I don't have enough experience with multi-socket systems to confirm this behaviour.
 I'll update this post if I find that the TSC is not adequately synchronised across sockets.

-To accommodate TSC skew between sockets, the code could be adapted to maintain `init_tick_` values and perhaps also `seconds_per_tick_` values for each socket using a list or an unordered map indexed by socket.
+To accommodate any TSC skew between sockets, the code could be adapted to maintain `init_tick_` values and perhaps also `seconds_per_tick_` values for each socket using a list or an unordered map indexed by the socket ID returned by `RDTSCP`.

+## The C++ std::chrono::high_resolution_timer
+A good alternative to directly using the TSC is to use C++'s high resolution std::chrono timer:
+{% highlight c++ %}
+std::chrono::high_resolution_clock::time_point time_point = std::chrono::high_resolution_clock::now();
+{% endhighlight %}

+The high_resolution_clock is aliased to the highest resolution counter provided by the compiler implementation.
+On a Macbook Intel Core i5-5287U (06_3D) @ 2.90GHz platform running Apple LLVM (clang) 10.0.1 the high resolution clock is aliased to `std::chrono::steady_clock`.

+On this platform the steady_clock counter has a frequency of 1GHz and a throughput of around 45 ns.
+It seems to be the same clock as as `clock_gettime(CLOCK_UPTIME_RAW, ...)` which in turn seem from the man pages to be the same clock that `mach_absolute_time()` uses.
+Therefore, `std::chrono::high_resolution_clock` would likely suffer from the same long latencies on platforms like TopCoder.

+A [simple example](https://github.com/bduvenhage/Bits-O-Cpp/blob/master/time/main_cpp11_chrono.cpp) of std::chrono is available in my [Bits-O-Cpp](https://github.com/bduvenhage/Bits-O-Cpp) GitHub repo.

 ## Summary
 The TSC can be used as a high performance timer.
 Moving forward, the architectural behaviour of the TSC is to be invariant and available for wall clock time measurements.
 This is also true for guest code running on virtualisation software.

-An alternative to directly using the TSC is to use C++'s chrono timer with the high resolution option ... busy with an example for this...

 The full [source](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/time) with execution timing is available in my [Bits-O-Cpp](https://github.com/bduvenhage/Bits-O-Cpp) GitHub repo.